h-tye/Harry-Y-Spitter-Genetic/README.md

    b.
 Also within /out/lsf/ is data_storage.
 This folder stores every sim config and its associated FOM.
 It's primary use is for training BSNN.

+# Use
+To run the project as is, follow these steps:
+1. From the base directory, run "bash lsf.sh".
+Or "cd src/" followed by "python3 run_simulation.py"
+2. Then run "sbatch out/lsf/simulation__startup/simulation__startup.lsf.slurm"
+3. Assuming no issues, that is all the steps neccessary to carry out the project.
+The genetic algorithm will run indefinitely until FOM > .99 is achieved or you have reached 200 generations (to change these terminating conditions, change genetic_alg.py line 252 and/or line 297).
+4. You will be able to track the FOM over time within out/results/FOM_history.txt

+If you would like to change the genetic algorithm logic, lines 241 - 300 are where the main "thinking" is done.
+The project should and continue as normal to any changes made here.
+If you want to increase the generation size, alter line 515.
+This will change the number of child configurations generated for each sim in the top 5. **If you alter generation size, you will also have to alter sbatch.lsf, line 6 so that the for loop iterates for the size of the generation**.